extcode/cart/Documentation/Changelog/7.0/Feature-288-ChangeMailHandlerToFluidEmail.rst

 Description
 ===========

-For a uniform layout of e-mails, TYPO3 has added the FluidEmail class with v10.
+For a uniform layout of emails, TYPO3 has added the FluidEmail class with v10.
 Instead of rendering its own standalone view the MailHandler now also uses the new class.

 .. index:: API, Frontend, Backend